Stainless Steels and CO2: Industry Emissions and Related Data

 2. The Nickel Pig Iron (NPI) production system in which the bulk of the Nickel units required for stainless steel production is not derived from stainless steel scrap, but from extracted Nickel ores which are converted into NPI.
 This production system is aligned to geographical locations where the availability of stainless steel scrap is low.

 There is currently insufficient available end-of-life stainless steel scrap in all regions of the world to permit only scrap-based production to exist.
-This situation is likely to remain true for several decades to come.
+Therefore these production routes will co-exist for the foreseeable future.

 General facts